Audenshaw brick works - Just off Guide lane via Envile Street. The clay pits which ares now called

 Cardboard hill - slope on the edge of Peter Pan park down to Shepely estate and the river Tame.

-Cock lane - now Stamford road and was previously Earl Stamford’s land - probably named to show boundary of Lord Stamford’s possession.
+Cock lane - now Stamford road and was previously Earl Stamford’s land - probably named to show the boundary of Lord Stamford’s possession.

-Corporation road - probably named as Manchester council owned the land (aka the corporation) and built the road possibly as a
+Corporation road - probably named as Manchester council owned the land (aka the corporation) and

 Enville street & Groby road - names of parts of Earl Stamford's estate in Staffordshire (7th Earls birthplace) and Leicestershire respectively.